‘STAR WARS: EPISODE VII – THE FORCE AWAKENS’

 I like it when Finn is given the blue lightsaber and he tries to use it to fight against Stormtroopers and Kylo Ren during the movie.
 Finn at least has a good go in trying to use the lightsaber, but he clearly isn’t one with the Force.
 So it isn’t a surprise that the lightsaber ended up being held by Rey.

 I really like the friendship formed between Rey and Finn during the movie.
-There’s a close attachment developed between the two in the movie.
-Finn is ashamed when he reveals to Rey he’s not one of the Resistance but a defective Stormtrooper.
+There’s a close attachment developed between the two in the film.
+Finn is ashamed when he reveals to Rey he’s not one of the Resistance but is a defective Stormtrooper.
 He receives a hug from Rey when rescuing her.

 It was great to see Harrison Ford, Mark Hamill and Carrie Fisher return to their original roles of Han Solo, Luke Skywalker and Leia Organa in ‘The Force Awakens’ after 30 years.
-It brings a nice balance for those who are new to the ‘Star Wars’ films as well as bring back nostalgia for the hardcore fans.
+It brings a nice balance for those who are new to the ‘Star Wars’ films as well as bringing back nostalgia for the hardcore fans.

 It was exciting when Rey, Finn and BB-8 find the Millennium Falcon, which they steal from a junkyard on Jakku.
 The Millennium Falcon is still the same cranky old spaceship that can fire weapons on enemy ships, especially when Rey and Finn use it to fire upon the First Order ships that chase them.

 Harrison Ford returns as Han Solo in the movie.
 Han is now older compared to when we last saw him in ‘Return of the Jedi’.
-He’s gone back to his old ways of being a smuggler, especially when he has angry men coming aboard his new ship who want their money as well as a gigantic octopus monster.
+He’s gone back to his old ways of being a smuggler, especially when he has angry men coming aboard his new ship that want their money as well as a gigantic octopus monster.

 Han Solo however seems to have become wiser and is almost like a mentor for Rey and Finn during the movie.
 It turns out that Han and Leia broke up, following the fall of their son Ben Solo who became Kylo Ren.
 Han reunites with Leia and attempts to win their son back when off to rescue Rey.

 Peter Mayhew returns as Chewbacca, the long-time Wookiee friend of Han Solo.
-I’m not sure if Chewy has become older as well as Han since the last time we saw him.
+I’m not sure if Chewie has become older as well as Han since the last time we saw him.
 But it was good to see Chewbacca back in this movie and he still gets to help out Han with his outer-space smuggling here.

 There’s something else I’d like to address here with this movie.
 The First Order’s terrible weapon in this movie…is the Starkiller Base.
 Which is just like the Death Star except bigger.
-What is it with evil Empire and First Order weapons that look like giant spheres that kill planets?
+What is it with the evil Empire and First Order weapons that look like giant spheres that kill planets?
 Can’t they be square?! 😀

 Carrie Fisher returns as General Leia Organa in the movie.
 Not sure what happened to her title of Princess, unless it’s to do with the prequel films.
 ARGH!!!
 Anyway, Leia is again in charge of the Resistance fighting the First Order.
 She desperately wants her brother Luke Skywalker to help them.

 I like how the reunion between Leia and Han Solo is handled in the movie.
 It’s uneasy, but it’s not done with the two bitterly arguing with each other.
 They share how they had good times during their relationship before they lost their son.
-I like how Leia seems wiser and strong during the movie.
+I like how Leia seems wiser and stronger during the movie.

-It was good to see Anthony Daniels return as C-3PO in this movie.
+It was good to see Anthony Daniels return as C-3PO in the movie.
 C-3PO now has a red right-arm.
 What happened to his original gold right arm is unexplained.
 Perhaps it got blown-off.
 Anyway, C-3PO is still the same over-polite, protocol droid.
 I liked it when he first appears between Han and Leia.